 - Prospective purchasers, limited to 72 hours of use

 - Corporate officers of the dealership

 Are there limitations on the types of vehicles the plates may be used upon?

-If the dealer charges customers a fee for the uses above, dealer plates cannot be displayed on the vehicle.
+If the dealer charges customers a fee for the uses listed above, dealer plates cannot be displayed on the vehicle.

-Motor Vehicle dealers may display standard plates on vehicles in a dealer’s inventory.
+Motor vehicle dealers may display standard plates on vehicles in a dealer’s inventory.
 Ad valorem tax is not due when this occurs.

 When a motor vehicle is withdrawn from inventory, the licensed dealer shall purchase an Alabama license plate and register the vehicle.

 Motor vehicle dealer, motorcycle dealer, and manufacturer license plates may not be used in lieu of regular issued license plates as a means of avoiding registration and ad valorem tax requirements.

 For details, please see Sections 40-12-390 through 40-12-400 and 40-12-264, Code of Alabama 1975.